flytegg/neptune/README.md

 *Note: If you do not specify any guilds, commands will be registered/unregistered globally (this can take up to 2 hours due to a Discord limitation).*

 ## Commands
 Below is a working example of how to register a slash command.
-Use the @Command annotation and specify the command name, description and the required permissions.
+Use the `@Command` annotation and specify the command name, description and the required permissions.

-Attach a method, with any name, with SlashCommandInteractionEvent as the first parameter.
-This holds all of the slash command event data and where you can respond to the event hook.
-The following parameters will define the command arguments and their order.
-Allowed parameter types are Integer, Int (for Kotlin), String, Boolean, Double, User, Role, Channel and Attachment.
-For an optional argument, annotate with @Optional, and be sure to null check the value when returned.
-Please remember that Discord requires lower case option names, so in the event you provide anything uppercase Neptune will fix that for you.
+Annotate a method with `@Command` (the method can be called anything).
+The first parameter must be the SlashCommandInteractionEvent, from there you can list your arguments/options as parameters like shown below.

 > This example will register "/ban &lt;user> [reason]".